 The gum used on the rolling paper is another factor that affects the burning rate of a rolling paper.
 Gum is used to make the thin adhesive line that allows you to seal the joint after it's rolled.
 There are two types of gum used on rolling papers; natural Arabic gum and synthetic gum.
 Arabic gum is a safe and non-toxic gum exuded from the hardened sap of the acacia tree and is most commonly used in the paper industry on envelopes and stamps.

 Synthetic gum is the second most popular rolling paper gum, known to cause the paper to burn faster.
-A rolling paper without any kind of gum burns slowest; for instance, the cellophane papers that glue naturally without adding gum.
+Conversely, a rolling paper without gum burns slowest; for instance, the cellophane papers glue naturally without adding gum.

-The burning speed of a rolling paper also depends on whether it’s flavored or not.
-Rolling papers come in a large selection of sweet flavors such as mango, grape, banana, green apple, blueberry, strawberry, cherry, watermelon, honey, birthday cake, coconut, among many others.
+The burning speed of a rolling paper also depends on whether it's flavored.
+Rolling papers come in a large selection of sweet flavors such as mango, grape, banana, green apple, blueberry, strawberry, cherry, watermelon, honey, birthday cake, and coconut, among many others.
 These flavors are added to enhance the quality and taste of your smoke.
-Flavored rolling papers are ideal for social gatherings and tend to burn faster than non-flavored papers.
+Flavored rolling papers are ideal for social gatherings and burn faster than non-flavored papers.

 The Slowest Burning Rolling Papers Ever Made

-You can buy rolling papers at almost any smoke shop but if you’re looking for the smoothest, finest rolling papers, look no further than Empire Rolling.
+You can buy rolling papers at almost any smoke shop, but look for the smoothest, finest rolling papers, look no further than Empire Rolling.
 We provide highly-rated rolling papers that are guaranteed to help you make the perfect puffs with whatever ingredient you put to use.
-Our rolling papers come in a wide variety of sizes, materials, and incredible flavors.
+Our rolling papers come in various sizes, materials, and incredible flavors.
 In addition, we have a unique style of branding that gives our customers a sense of affordable luxury.
-Once you light up our $100 bill rolling paper, all eyes will be on you, and everyone will know you're a boss.
+All eyes will be on you once you light up our $100 bill rolling paper, and everyone will know you're a boss.

 Roll the Perfect Joint with Benny Rolling Papers

 As the saying goes, seeing is believing; therefore, the only way to find out if Benny Rolling Papers are smooth, clean, and slow-burning is by rolling a joint with our papers.
-Each pack of Benny Rolling Papers is inclusive of filters tips, a smoking essential that allows better airflow in the joint and holds it together.
+Each pack of Benny Rolling Papers includes filters tips and a smoking essential that allows better airflow in the joint and holds it together.

 We have also improved the glue strip to be thicker so that when you press the rolling paper into place, it will stick tight.
 All these are the attributes of the perfect rolling paper for the ideal joint, so go ahead and get smoking!

-The best smoking experience is one that’s smooth, effortless, and without any uninvited coughs or bad tastes.
+The best smoking experience is smooth, effortless, and without any uninvited coughs or sour tastes.
 Unfortunately, with so many rolling paper choices in the market, you can never be sure that the one you choose will give you an unforgettable smoking session.
-That said, to save you from all this trouble, always choose Benny Rolling Papers.
+To save you from all this trouble, always select Benny Rolling Papers.